apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/servlets.md

 Given these drawbacks it is strongly recommended to bind servlets to resource types rather than paths.

+The `sling.servlet.paths.strict` mode described on this page slightly improves things by enabling a stricter selection of path-bound servlets, but that's only minor improvements.

 ### Registering a Servlet using Java Annotations

 The "new" (as of 2018) Sling Servlet annotations were presented by Konrad Windszus at [adaptTo() 2018](https://adapt.to/2018/en/schedule/lightning-talks/new-sling-servlet-annotations.html).